alinagries/OverleafToolbox/README.md

 )
 # Requirements

 To run the project, you should have [UiPath](https://www.uipath.com) (any up-to-date version is sufficient) and [Chrome](https://www.google.com/intl/en/chrome/) installed.
-Since UiPath only supports Windows, you should have that too :D
+Since UiPath only supports Windows, you should have installed Windows.
+We build our tool with UiPath Studio version 2020.4.3 under the Community License and tested it on Windows 10 Home 64-Bit with .NET Framework-Version 4.8.

 # Usage